xlliu7/MUSES/README.md

 MUSES is a large-scale video dataset, designed to spur researches on a new task called multi-shot temporal event localization.
 Refer to the [paper](https://arxiv.org/abs/2012.09434) and the [project page](http://songbai.site/muses/) for more information.

-The repository will be updated soon.
+The code will be released in May 2021.